kevinding0218/InterviewDocuments/Q and A/System Design/Summary/SD - Design Count of Videos.md

 - Example of such registry service is Zookeeper.
 In our case each partition registers itself in Zookeeper, while every partitioner service instance queries Zookeeper for the list of partitions.
 - One more option for service discovery is similar to what Cassandra does.
 Remember we mentioned before that Cassandra nodes talk to each other?
 So, every node in the cluster knows about other nodes.
 It means clients only need to contact one node from the server cluster to figure out information about the whole cluster.
 Think about this.
 ##### Replication
 - We must not lose events when store them in partitions.
-So, when event is persisted in a partition, we need to replicate it.
-If this partition machine goes down, events are not lost.
+So, **when event is persisted in a partition, we need to replicate it.
+If this partition machine goes down, events are not lost**.
 There are three main approaches to replication: single leader replication, multi leader replication and leaderless replication.
-	1. We use single leader replication when discussed how to scale a SQL database.
+	1. We use **single leader replication** when discussed how to **scale a SQL database.**
-	2. We use leaderless replication when discussed how Cassandra works
+	2. We use **leaderless replication** when discussed how **Cassandra works**
 	3. multi leader replication is mostly used to replicate between several data centers.
 - Let's go with single leader replication.
 Each partition will have a leader and several followers.
-	- We always write events and read them from the leader only.
+	- We always **write events and read them from the leader only**.
-	- While a leader stays alive, all followers copy events from their leader.
-And if the leader dies, we choose a new leader from its followers.
+	- While **a leader stays alive, all followers copy events from their leader**.
+And if the leader dies, we **choose a new leader from its followers.**
 	- The leader keeps track of its followers: checks whether the followers are alive and whether any of the followers is too far behind.
 If a follower dies, gets stuck, or falls behind, the leader will remove it from the list of its followers.
 - Remember a concept of a quorum write in Cassandra?
 We consider a write to be successful, when predefined number of replicas acknowledge the write.
 Similar concept applies to partitions.
 When partitioner service makes a call to a partition, we may send response back as soon as leader partition persisted the message, or only when message was replicated to a specified number of replicas.
 - When we write to a leader only, we may still lose data if leader goes down before replication really happened.
 When we wait for the replication to complete, we increase durability of the system, but latency will increase.
 Plus, if required number of replicas is not available at the moment, availability will suffer.
 Tradeoffs, as usual.